-(Local effort) Community identity/context. - finding a place for dialogue and working towards bridging the gaps between the different communities within DC
+(Local effort) Community identity/context. - finding a place for dialogue and working towards bridging the gaps between the different communities within DCFine Arts, Illustration2012

-Commissioned mural for IMPACT Dance Company in Fort Collins Colorado.
+Commissioned mural for IMPACT Dance Company in Fort Collins, Colorado summer 2012.

-This series of portraits was completed as my senior thesis spring 2011 at the University of Michigan School of Art and Design.
+This series of portraits was completed for my senior thesis project at the University of Michigan School of Art and Design in the spring of 2011.
 The first three stand seven feet tall, and four feet across.
-The last two are four feet across and two feet tall.
-They are all currently for sale.
-Please contact email@example.com for further information.

 This artists statement accompanied my work during the three weeks of the show: